24 Jul The Cost of a Wedding in Spain

 Photo: Weigert Images

-The cost of wedding stationery, including the invitations, menus and the seating plan can range between 500 and 700 euros.
-The invitations alone cost about 300-500 euros on average in Spain.
-The wedding favors, small gifts for the guests will set you back with another 300 euros.
-You can save money by preparing the wedding favors, the invitations or the centerpieces yourself.
-In addition, being cheaper will be more special since handmade items will have a greater sentimental value.
+The cost of creating stunning wedding stationery, including invitations, menus, and the seating plan, can range between 500 and 700 euros in Spain.
+Typically, invitations alone cost an average of 300-500 euros.
+The wedding favors, which are small tokens of appreciation for guests, can also set you back with another 300-500 euros.
+However, you can reduce costs by creating your own wedding favors, invitations, or centerpieces.
+Furthermore, handmade items are more special and carry greater sentimental value.

-Prices for wedding cakes depend on style and size.
-In general, Spanish wedding cakes are less expensive, they cost between 200-800 euros.
-A fondant iced cake definitely costs more than a normal naked cake.
+The price of wedding cakes in Spain varies according to style and size.
+Generally, Spanish wedding cakes are less expensive, with a cost range between 300-900 euros.
+A fondant iced cake is typically more expensive than a naked cake.

-Honeymoon prices might range between 1,300 and 3,500 euros, however if you have a destination wedding in Spain, you might just enjoy yourself in a secluded rural retreat, you don’t have to leave this beautiful country.
+As for honeymoon prices, they may range from 1,500 to 3,500 euros.
+However, if you have a destination wedding in Spain, you may find yourself in a secluded rural retreat, and need not leave this beautiful country to enjoy your honeymoon.

 Would you like more info on our wedding photography and wedding film services in Spain?
-Please, contact us: www.weigertimages.com
+Please, feel free to contact us.